prof-rossetti/intro-to-python/exercises/modules-and-imports/README.md

     other_message()
 ```

-## Usage
+Most of the code in a Python "module" file should be nested inside functions or the "main" conditional.

-Then execute the script to prove it has access to code in the module:
+Execute the script to prove it has access to code in the module:

 ```sh
 python my_script.py